vakarelov/IAMagicGalleries/wp-content/plugins/IAMagicGalleries/notes/ctgpr readme.txt

 == Description ==
 IA Magic Galleries is the ultimate gallery solution for WordPress users looking for a powerful way to exhibit their media content.
 Our feature-rich plugin takes the hassle out of creating beautiful, responsive galleries that adapt to various screen sizes and devices.
 Craft stunning photo and video galleries that stand out and keep your audience returning for more, using IA Magic Galleries' diverse selection of styling options and interactive elements.

-This plugin allows the integration of the powerful IA Presenter environment into WordPress and our state-of-the-art vector-graphics generation engine run by Information Aesthetics's SAS services helps build your galleries it the media hosted on you WordPress site.
+This plugin allows the interation of the powerful IA Presenter enviroment into WordPress and our satate-of-the-art vector-graphics generation engine run by Information Aesthetics's SAS services helps build your galleries it the media hosted on you WordPress site.

 = WordPress Gallery Plugin Highlights =
 - User-friendly interface: Easily create and manage your galleries with intuitive controls and settings.